Historic Glass Bottle Identification & Information Website

 Recent updates, additions and revisions to this website

-A couple recent Bottle Research Group (BRG) publications are now available:
+Several significant Bottle Research Group (BRG) publications are now also available via this website:

 Lockhart, Bill, Bill Lindsey, Beau Schriever, and Carol Serr.
 2012.
 New Insights from the Bottles Excavated at the Fort Riley Hospital Privy.
 Privately published by Bill Lockhart & the Bottle Research Group.
 This well illustrated work highlights the recent reanalysis of hundreds of bottles and bottle fragments systematically excavated in 1984 from a large privy at Fort Riley, KS. used from the late 1850s into the 1890s.
 The reanalysis resulted in the identification of several previously non-attributed makers markings as well as provided a significant amount of information to affirm and refine many of the concepts and dating guidelines found on this site.
 This copyrighted work is available for sale as a softbound book via www.Lulu.com (search using "Bill Lockhart") or as a free, downloadable .pdf file which may be saved or printed out to make your own book for no cost!
 The file is available at this link: http://www.sha.org/bottle/pdffiles/FortRileyReport2012.pdf

-Recently a significant - actually monumental - work of note was published for those interested in historic bottles.
-The book was published in October 2011, by the Illinois State Archaeological Survey and is entitled Bottled in Illinois - Embossed Bottles and Bottled Products of Early Illinois Merchants from Chicago to Cairo 1840-1880.
+In late 2011, a significant if not monumental work of note was published for those interested in historic bottles.
+Published by the Illinois State Archaeological Survey it is entitled Bottled in Illinois - Embossed Bottles and Bottled Products of Early Illinois Merchants from Chicago to Cairo 1840-1880.
 Click Bottled in Illinois to read more about this book and for how to acquire it.

 ...and lots of smaller additions, corrections, and the like always ongoing!